humio/cloudwatch2humio/CONTRIBUTING.md

     * To create a minor run: `bump2version minor`
     * To create a major run: `bump2version major`

-4. Push your changes.
+4. Run `git push --follow-tags` to push changes and initialize the release process.
-5. Run the `deploy.sh` script - access rights required.
+5. Run the `deploy.sh` script to upload the CloudFormation file to a S3 bucket as well as the zip file to each supported region's S3 bucket.

 Terms of Service For Contributors
 =================================